Walk 23 – River Ayr Way (Ayr Harbour to Auchincruive) – 5.6 miles

 Gated entrance to the Wallace Burns Cairn at Oswald's Bridge

 Looking up to the Wallace Burns Cairn from the roadside.
 There is a beautiful gate at it’s entrance with a plaque indicating that it was gifted by the Calgary Burns Club!
 I didn’t know of this cairn before stumbling across it today and was intrigued to find out more once I got home.
 I found this document online which gives a very interesting history, not only of the cairn itself but of the local area too.
+It’s a lovely spot to enjoy a rest, on one of the benches or around the base of the cairn.

 On my first time doing this route, I had my 2 year old in his buggy and on arrival at Oswald’s Bridge, my mum and I in our great wisdom attempted to take the buggy down a trail at the opposite side of the river looking for a potential circular walk back.